 - Optional World War II tour (extra cost)

-Figuring we likely wouldn't return to Nuremberg if we took the optional tour we spent quite a while debating which tour to take.
+Figuring we likely wouldn’t return to Nuremberg if we took the optional tour, we spent quite a while debating which tour to take.
 The biggest issue was that Dan’s grandfather was at the Battle of the Bulge and he finds all things World War II fascinating.
-Not I. To my way of thinking Nuremberg was little more than the Palace of Justice, only important because it was home of the Nazi party headquarters and the site where they held the Nuremberg Trials.
+Not I. To my way of thinking, Nuremberg had little to offer history buffs apart from the Palace of Justice, only important because it was home of the Nazi party headquarters and the site where they held the Nuremberg Trials.

-I would have joined Dan on Viking's optional tour but truthfully, it would have been hard to handle more stories about the unbelievable Nazi atrocities committed against not only Jews but also dissidents, Roma, disabled, and mentally retarded.
+We would have joined Dan on Viking’s optional tour but truthfully, it would have been hard to handle more stories about the unbelievable Nazi atrocities.
+Contrary to common belief, these crimes were committed against not only Jews but also dissidents, Roma, disabled, and mentally retarded.
 (Hitler, who never would have qualified as one the blond-haired, blue-eyed “Aryan race” he idealized, was not too bright himself: The true Aryans were actually the swarthy “noble ones” of ancient Indian society.
 Draw your own conclusions from that.)